ucdavis/cru-computing/collections/_purchasing/view-everyones-order.markdown

 ---
-layout: twocol
+title:  "Viewing orders in workgroups"
-title:  "Can everyone in a workgroup view everyone else's order?"
+description: "Can everyone in a workgroup view everyone else's order?"
 author: "Scott Kirkland"
 date:   2017-04-11
-category: "prepurchasing"
-tags: "faq"
-permalink: /faq/prepurchasing/view-everyones-order
-display-tag: Application Development
 ---

 Using just the standard roles (Requester, Approver, Account Manager and Purchaser), no. A role was added called "Reviewer" that will allow that type of behavior.